MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 `useSyncExternalStore` takes three arguments:

-- `store.subscribe` - A subscription function to listen for changes in the external store.
+- A subscription function to listen for changes in the external store (`store.subscribe`).
-- `store.value` - A function to get the current value of the store.
+- A function to get the current value of the store (`store.value`).
-- `store.value` - An initial value for the store.
+- An initial value for the store (`store.value`).

 :::note
 As an alternative to `useSyncExternalStore`, you can use the `useState` React hook to manage the